bit69tream/sarp/README.md

   window will close and the region will be printed out to STDOUT.
   If you wish to cancel selection - press RMB and you can start selection again after you start holding the LMB again.
+  You can also hold the middle button to move the image around.
   To quit without selecting anything press either ESCAPE or Q.

 $ sarp pic.png